CS4641-Group52/Heart-Disease-Risk-Project/index.md

 ![infographic](infographic.png)

 ### Motivation & Background
-Today, heart disease is a leading cause of death around the globe.
+Today, heart disease is the leading cause of death around the globe.
 In the United States alone, heart disease claims the life of one person every 36 seconds.
 Annually, it is responsible for the deaths of roughly 655,000 Americans which equates to 1 in every 4 deaths.
 To make matters worse, it costs our country about $219 billion per year due to healthcare service costs, medical costs, and lost productivity costs.
 Our group understands the impact this disease can have on so many individuals.
 Because of this, we decided to carry out our machine learning project on the prediction of heart disease.
 #### Our Data Set
 The data set we are using is a combination of data from four different health clinics around the globe, Cleveland Clinic Foundation, Hungarian Institute of Cardiology, V.A.
 Medical Center in Long Beach, CA, and University Hospital in Zurich, Switzerland.
 Each sample in the data set represents a person that was tested as a part of a heart disease study conducted by these facilities.
 The data set includes a discrete multiclass predictor of the current likelihood the patient has of having heart disease as well.
 We believe this predictor is based on how much specific blood vessels around each patient’s heart have narrowed.